 MAI Doctoral Conference

 Every year a conference is hosted by one of the MAI sites, and is an opportunity for emerging Māori scholars to present papers in a supportive forum, and meet with other doctoral candidates and established academics.
-Details on the 2015 Doctoral Conference will be announced soon.
+The 2018 Conference will be hosted by MAI ki Aronui 8-11 November 2018, more details will be available soon.

 Te Hononga Pūkenga